 Community Feedback for School Year Calendar

-Community Feedback for SPS School Year Calendar and Guidance for Religious Accommodations
+Community Feedback for Future SPS School Year Calendars

 Seattle Public Schools and our union partners including the educators’ union, Seattle Education Association (SEA), work together to develop the calendar and guidance.
 The dates are agreed upon and then voted on by the Seattle School Board.